eniagreen/botml/README.md

 - `'reply'` with one String parameter: message
 - `'smart-replies'` with one Array parameter: replies
 - `'current-dialogue-end'` with one String parameter: dialogueLabel
-- `'variables:set:NAME'` with one String parameter: value
+- `'variable:set:NAME'` with one String parameter: value
 - `'quit'`
 - `'*'` catches *all* the standard and custom events